 Although newspaper circulation is in decline, some major newspapers are still going strong.

 If you are based in a major metro area, like New York or Dallas, it can be worthwhile to read the business pages a few times a week.
-Companies moving in or expanding get column inches.
+Companies moving in or expanding get column space—which can help you identify companies undergoing a major trigger event.

 Run a Search.